NYC FOOD & BEVERAGE INDUSTRY PARTNERSHIP

 Our monthly newsletter is a direct source for curated industry-specific business information and resources delivered directly to the Inbox of every NYC food service establishment.

-A concise monthly guide that presents key industry updates, clear guidance on NYC rules and regulations, information about SBS and other city agency resources, and a monthly one-question survey to ensure that the voices of all NYC F&B business operators are heard.
+A concise monthly source for key industry updates, clear guidance on NYC rules and regulations, information about SBS and other city agency resources, and opportunities made available by other organizations working to support F&B businesses.

 View the latest newsletter.